City of Los Angeles Fee Hike

 The Department of City Planning's approach to the fee study utilized a cost-based analytical approach to calculate the full cost of providing processing services “to ensure fees are fair, equitable and represent the estimated and reasonable cost of services.”
 The department has also stated that the proposed cost recovery assessed the degree to which certain planning services benefit the community as a whole or specific groups or individuals.
 The department recommended the City assess whether lower fees would 1) encourage participation in community-driven regulatory processes; 2) enable participation of individuals or groups that may not be able to afford services, and 3) provide benefits to both the individual and community at large.

-The same can not be said for the CAO's office which seeks to recover 100 percent of all costs incurred.
-If adopted as proposed, the CAO proposal will limit public participation, harm the preservation program, and undermine efforts to effectively engage communities of Black, Indigenous and people of color (BIPOC).
+The same can not be said for the CAO's office which sought to recover 100 percent of all costs incurred.
+If adopted as proposed, the CAO proposal would have limit public participation, harm the preservation program, and undermine efforts to effectively engage communities of Black, Indigenous, and people of color (BIPOC).